-This document provides judges the appropriate penalties and procedures to handle rules violations that occur during a tournament held at Competitive or Professional Rules Enforcement Level (REL).
-It is also includes the underlying philosophy that guides the implementation of those penalties and procedures.
+This document provides judges the appropriate penalties and procedures to handle rules violations that occur during a tournament held at Competitive or Professional Rules Enforcement Level (REL), as well as the underlying philosophy that guides their implementation.

 This document is maintained by long-time judge Toby Elliott.
 His judge blog contains the notes for each release of this document.

 Judging at Regular Rules Enforcement Level (viewable here)

 This document provides guidelines for dealing with penalties and infractions at most non–premier level events.